 A Refreshing Alternative

 I'm here to introduce you to Squarespace.
 As a new Squarespace Circle member, I've been enjoying designing websites for my clients with Squarespace for quite a while now and, I have to say, I'm so thankful to be able to offer it as an option!
-It allows me to provide high quality in a reasonable amount of time and at a much more affordable price point than if I were to build a completely custom site.
+It allows me to provide exceptional quality in a reasonable amount of time and at a much more affordable price point than if I were to build a completely custom site.
 And the best part is that the sites can still look completely custom!
 This is an option that is becoming increasingly attractive to not just the small business owner, but even larger-size businesses who realize that they can get a high-value experience at a fraction of the normally inflated cost and reallocate some significant funds to other types of advertising initiatives.

 Squarespace is not an open source platform.
 All of its tools, features, and functions are proprietary and, as such, all aspects of the environment are managed, monitored and controlled by Squarespace.
 What does this mean?
 It's kind of like comparing Android to Apple.